 Can a Pawn Take a King in Chess?
 (Full Explanation)

-Is it possible to take away a king on the chess board using a pawn?
-It is one of the frequent questions for beginners.
-And the answer is easy, yes, a pawn can take a king, since it can take any piece on the board, and that means that it can checkmate the king.
+Is it possible to take away a king on the chessboard using a pawn?
+It is one of the most frequent questions for beginners.
+And the answer is easy: No, a pawn cannot take a king because the rules of chess forbid the literal capture of the king by any piece.
+Instead, the game ends immediately once a pawn delivers a checkmate, meaning the king is trapped but stays on the board.

 However, in reality, the king is never taken captive.
 To describe the ability and inability of the pawns to move, to enter into a check, or to become a Queen, we will explain it step by step.